lanmaster53/lanmaster53-src/content/pages/training.md

 [![](/static/images/pages/training/pwapt-teaching.jpg)](/static/images/pages/training/pwapt-teaching.jpg)

-## Why Train with Me?
+## Why Train with Practical Security Services?

 There are too many Application Security testing and secure development classes that waste time by discussing multiple tools that serve the same purpose, or make Application Security concepts feel like "magic" by not addressing the practical application of theory.
-Using the tools I use and the techniques I've learned from years of Application Security consulting and software development, I provide training that focuses on bringing theory and reality together to provide a true learning experience.
-Training also gives me an opportunity to share my passion for Application Security and software development with individuals who make a real difference in the state of security for the applications that impact our daily lives.
-From banks, to social media, to government agencies, the opportunity to support those on the front line of Application Security is a privilege I don't take for granted.
+Using the tools they use and the techniques they've learned from years of Application Security consulting and software development, Practical Security Services provides training that focuses on bringing theory and reality together to provide a true learning experience.
+Training also gives Practical Security Services an opportunity to share a passion for Application Security and software development with individuals who make a real difference in the state of security for the applications that impact our daily lives.
+From banks, to social media, to government agencies, the opportunity to support those on the front line of Application Security is a privilege Practical Security Services does not take for granted.

-...but don't take my word for it.
+...but don't take our word for it.
 Read the [testimonials](/testimonials/) of previous students.

 ## Upcoming Classes